 It is important to note that you should incorporate a form of weight or resistance training into your exercise plan, as well as some stretching before and after a walk to prevent muscle tightening.

 Here are some ways you could incorporate walking into your daily schedule:

 - Walk to work: If it is too far, get off of the bus/train a stop early and walk the rest of the way.
 If you drive, park further away.

-- Walk to get your lunch or coffee.
+- On your lunch break, walk to get your lunch or coffee.

 - Walk with your children.
 Instead of screen time, go outside and walk.
 You will all benefit physically and you will be helping them to develop healthy habits.
 You will also be spending quality time.

 - If you have a dog, walk him rather than letting him out in the yard.
 Your doggo needs the exercise and stimulation and you will benefit as much as he will.